unicef/design-system/guidelines.md

 to avoid using it in excess.

 <p class="alert alert-warning">
-Not that we never use color as the unique cue in the interface to indicate the status/result, as there may be colorblind users.
+Note that we never use color as the unique cue in the interface to indicate the status/result, as there may be colorblind users.
 </p>